Malgorzata-Niemczyk/homework-3-jfdzr2-stopwatch/README.md

 [My StopWatch - With Added JS Functionality](https://malgorzata-niemczyk.github.io/jfdzr2-homework-3/src/index.html)

-Z powodu panującej pandemii pozamykane zostały siłownie i strasznie mi do nich tęskno.

-Na tyle, że potrzebuję od Ciebie aplikacji, która ma działać jak Stoper :)

-Wymagane funkcjonalności
+This is a homework activity that I completed while learning a JavaScript module on a Front-end Developer course at InfoShareAcademy.
+The aim of the activity was to add the functionalities to a stopwatch app using JavaScript:

+Required functionalities:

-Start - Odpalenie czasomierza
+Start - to start the timer

-Stop - Zatrzymanie na obecnym wyniku
+Stop - to stop the timer

-Pauza - Zapauzowanie

-Reset - Reset wyników bez zapisywania

-Next - Odpalenie dodatkowego czasomierza, a poprzedni czas jest wyświetlony poniżej.
-(Symulacja tego, że ktoś już dobiegł na metę i odliczamy dalej czas dla kolejnej nadchodzącej osoby)
+Pause - to pause the timer

+Reset - to reset the timer results without saving

+Next - to add another timer, and the previous timer result is displayed below the main time.
+(As a simulation of a situation when one runner gets into a finish line and then the timer is started for another runner)

-Save - Zapisanie danych w localStorage
+Save - to save the timer results into localStorage

-## Zależności, które powinny zostać uwzględnione

-* Nie mogę nacisnąć przycisku **Save** dopóki nie nacisnąłem **Stop**
-* Po naciśnięciu **Pause** mogę wznowić licznik używając **Start** lub **Pause**
-* Po naciśnięciu **Save** czyścimy obecne czasy i stoper jest do ponownego użycia

-## Zapisywanie wyników

-Wyniki powinny zostać zapisane w localStorage.

-Chciałbym mieć możliwość nadania nazwy dla wpisu.

-Chciałbym żeby wyświetlanie wyników korzystało z feature'u akordeon, czyli klikam w **nazwę** wpisu i wyjeżdżają mi czasy zapisane pod tym wpisem :)
+## Dependencies To Take Into Account

+* The **Save** button cannot be pressed until the **Stop** button is pressed
+* After pressing the **Pause** button, the timer can be resumed using either the **Start** or **Pause** button
+* After pressing the **Save** button, all the current timer results are cleared and the timer is ready to be reused

+## Saving The Timer Results

+The results should be saved into localStorage.

+There should be a possibility to give a name to the timer results that are to be saved.

+The displayed timer results should use the accordion feature, that is, when the **name** of the saved result it clicked, timer results should be shown below

 ## Bonus

-* Wyświetlanie czasu jak w prawdziwych stoperach (setne sekund)
-* Przycisk **STOP** jest widoczny dopiero po naciśnięciu **START**
-* Przycisk **SAVE** jest widoczny dopiero po naciśnięciu **STOP**
+* Displaying the timer in a format like on real stopwatches (including milliseconds)
+* The **STOP** is not visible until after the **START** button is pressed
+* The **SAVE** button is not visible until after the **STOP** button is pressed

 ### Extra Bonus

-* Zapisywanie danych w Firebase
+* Saving data into Firebase

-## Punktacja

-Działający Stoper i wszystkie funkcjonalności: 8 pkt
+## Scores for The Task

+Working stopwatch and all its functionalities: 8 points

-Funkcjonalności START, PAUSE, RESET: 3 pkt (czyli bez NEXT, bez zapisywania i STOP, bieda wersja po prostu)
+Basic functionalities including START, PAUSE, RESET: 3 points (that is, without NEXT, STOP and SAVE)

-Bonusy: 3 pkt
+Bonuses: 3 points

-Extra Bonus: 1 pkt
+Extra Bonus: 1 point

-## **TERMIN 10.01.2021 14:00**